-Day 1 of Geo Week kicked off with the ever-engaging Product Preview sessions, where short presentations showcased everything from lidar to point cloud processing algorithms and everything in between.
+Geo Week kicked off with the ever-engaging Product Preview sessions, where short presentations showcased everything from lidar to point cloud processing algorithms and everything in between.

-The kickoff keynote featured Alan Campbell, of Draper, who told an engaging series of stories about solving problems with technology through collaboration, and Amy Peck, who reminded us all that virtual, augmented and mixed reality are going to be part of the future, and should be something on the horizon across many different verticals.
+The kickoff keynote featured Alan Campbell of Draper, who told an engaging series of stories about solving problems with technology through collaboration, and Amy Peck, who reminded us all that virtual, augmented and mixed reality are going to be part of the future, and should be something on the horizon across many different verticals.

 Several content sessions, including those focusing on advances in bathymetric lidar and point cloud processing were attended to capacity, and in-depth and thoughtful presentations were given across the day’s dozen conference sessions.

 In the afternoon, university students and professors presented their latest advances in a quick-fire format during the University Lightning Round, in hopes of winning a coveted Outstanding University Achievement in Lidar Award.
-The judges decided upon a winner, but the winning name will be kept mum until the Geo Week award ceremony.

-And it wouldn’t be the first day of a conference without a happy hour, where attendees, presenters and exhibitors could, network, get introduced and celebrate finally being able to get back in the same room together again
+And it wouldn’t be the first day of a conference without a happy hour, where attendees, presenters and exhibitors could network, get introduced and celebrate finally being able to get back in the same room together again.

 On the second day of Geo Week, the day started with a rousing trio of keynote speakers addressing the needs of imagery from the Earth to the Moon.
-Tara O’Shea of Planet shared how lidar, combined with other datasets can open our eyes to new information to solve our most urgent climate and environmental challenges.
-Dr. Michael Zanetti of NASA talked about the challenges and opportunities of developing lidar sensors to aid in lunar exploration, landing and mapping, and Dr. Chris Fisher, Colorado State University presented an impassioned plea for us to scan the entire planet – before sensitive areas are gone.
+Tara O’Shea of Planet shared how lidar, combined with other datasets can open our eyes to new information to solve the most urgent climate and environmental challenges.
+Dr. Michael Zanetti of NASA talked about the challenges and opportunities of developing lidar sensors to aid in lunar exploration, landing and mapping, and Dr. Chris Fisher, Colorado State University presented an impassioned plea for to scan the entire planet – before sensitive areas are gone.

 Throughout the day, sessions rooms will filled with participants.
-The Digital Twin in Action and Advances in Processing of Point Clouds were standing-room-only, and future-facing sessions like AR/VR/XR Applications and Getting Real About the Metaverse allowed participants to investigate our digital futures.
+The Digital Twin in Action and Advances in Processing of Point Clouds were standing-room-only, and future-facing sessions like AR/VR/XR Applications and Getting Real About the Metaverse allowed participants to investigate potential digital futures.

 The evening also saw the presentations of the Lidar Leader, Younger Geospatial Professional and ASPRS awards.
-The complete list of winners can be found in our coverage of the awards, which also contained a memorial tribute to the late Dr. Martin Isenburg.
+The complete list of winners can be found in the coverage of the awards, which also contained a memorial tribute to the late Dr. Martin Isenburg.

 The third and final day of Geo Week kicked off with an in-depth look at the past, present and future of the USGS 3D Elevation Program (3DEP).
 With the goal of mapping the entire US at over 80% completion, and upcoming missions and partnerships firmly established, Kevin Gallagher (virtually), Jason Stoker (in person) presented their vision for national elevation and mapping initiatives in the future – and a path towards the goal of reaching NOAA and USGS’s 3D Nation vision.
 A panel discussion followed their talks, and the audience participated in a Q&A.

 In the conference program, AI and Machine learning got into the spotlight in both the Realities of Integrating AI into Operations and Machine Learning & AI: Case Studies sessions.
 In a reprise of a session previously popular at the International Lidar Mapping Forum (ILMF) event, a panel of representatives from Teledyne, RIEGL and Leica/Hexagon discussed What is the Future of Aerial Lidar? in a panel session.
-I cannot thank our speakers enough for their insights throughout the entire conference program.